trans-travel/trans-travel/uk.md

    [guidance](https://www.cps.gov.uk/legal-guidance/rape-and-sexual-offences-chapter-6-consent#a11)
    that makes sexual activity without disclosing birth sex illegal.
-   Sexual activity is broadly defined and may include things not considered sex in other countries.
+   Sexual activity is broadly defined and may include things not considered sex in other countries (such as, possibly, kissing).
    This guidance also applies to people with a Gender Recognition Certificate (GRC): sex without disclosing birth sex, even for a GRC and who has had bottom surgery may be prosecuted.
  * Trans people engaging in any sort of physical intimacy (including even some forms while clothed) should consider if they may want to ensure they have documentation of disclosing their birth sex, to